alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 - anything on the UK strategic export control lists to someone based outside the UK
 - surveillance goods to Iran

-There are different rules for [drugs that can be used for lethal injections](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-drugs-and-medicines.html#lethal-injections).
+There are different rules for exporting [drugs that can be used for lethal injections](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-drugs-and-medicines.html#lethal-injections).

 There's an embargo (ban) on exporting equipment that could be used for internal repression to China.